 - Edited for clarity and updates on 2/6/14.

 First, the obvious.
 Here in San Francisco, we know that there is a growing class divide.
 We know this is leading to debate and unrest.
 We know this in the stories of the elderly and evicted, the protests against Google buses and employee, the angry Tweets and blog post comments.
 We know people feel accused and vilified on both sides.

 In the “Are Tech Geeks ruining San Francisco?” debate, I am the “gentrifier,” the “tech geek,” what have you.

-I live with an engineer, whose work for a technology company in SF is why I moved to San Francisco.
-By proxy, many of my friends are tech people.
+Though I do not work in the tech industry, I am here by way of tech money.
+My friends are tech people.
 I have only lived in the boundaries of San Francisco for a total of 3 years.
 I never “stuck it through the tough times in SF” nor did I “build up the SF community from shambles.”
 I live in a neighborhood that’s gone from “needle-notoriety” to “cute and trendy” in the past 10 years.

 I am the gentrifier.
 Therefore, I don’t want to hear that people who live in this beautiful city might resent that I eat vegan Japanese food by Dolores Park.
 I think, “How dare people imagine I am hurting them?
 I don’t hurt anyone in living my ordinary life!”

 But see, that’s the thing.
 I am more fortunate than most.
 I have a home.
 I have a middle-class job.
 I, unlike those around me, can stay afloat when the rental-tide rises.
 Through the mix of effort and luck, I don’t need to think about the problems of other people.
 So when protests pop up, I am jolted for a moment from my calm life.